JOJ0/discodos/sphinx/source/INSTALLATION.md

 #### Improve Command Line Experience on Windows

-I would highly recommend installing the "Microsoft Windows Terminal".
+I would highly recommend installing "Microsoft Windows Terminal".
 It will provide a much nicer command line experience than cmd.exe!
 It has a better looking font out of the box, better command auto completion and overall is the command line application Windows was missing for ages (IMHO).
-Future DiscoDOS version will use Windows Terminal in the Start Menu launchers by default.
+Future DiscoDOS versions will use Windows Terminal in the Start Menu launchers by default.

-Get "Microsoft Windows Terminal"
+##### Get "Microsoft Windows Terminal"
  - from the Microsoft App store (you'll find it in your Start Menu and you need a Microsoft account)
    - get a stable release version
  - or from the Microsoft github page: https://github.com/microsoft/terminal/releases
    - get a stable release version
    - or one of the preview version (I'd recommend them, they are usually stable enough!)

-Some features worth trying out
+##### Some features worth trying out
   - Zoom in/out (resize terminal text) using "ctrl + mouse wheel" (e.g handy when showing mixes in verbose view (`disco mix mix_name -v`)
     - Alternatively zoom in/out using "ctrl +/ctrl -"
   - Paste text from clipboard using "right/secondary mouse button"
   - Command completion using "tab key" (cmd.exe had this already, yes - anyway it feels a little better here IMHO)
+  - Open a new terminal windows using "ctrl - shift - n"
+  - Open a new terminal tab using "ctrl - shift - t"

 ### macOS